phalcon-orphanage/docs/en/reference/cache.rst

     use Phalcon\Cache\Backend\File as BackFile;
     use Phalcon\Cache\Frontend\Output as FrontOutput;

-    //Create an Output frontend.
+    // Create an Output frontend.
 Cache the files for 2 days
     $frontCache = new FrontOutput(array(
         "lifetime" => 172800
     ));